wa1tnr/ainsuForth/README.md

 which is ATSAMD21 Cortex M0+ based.
 ------------------------------------------------------------

-This changes frequently -- five different targets are tested on a (somewhat) rotating basis:
+Platform will change frequently -- five different targets are tested on a (somewhat) rotating basis:

   * Arduino M0 Pro